Lnik3500/nemesis-origin/src/site/notes/World Building/Hierarchy/Heralds Corps/Factions/Explorers.md

 - Ensure supply chains remain efficient and secure for Heralds Corp operations.

 ### Methods:
-- Utilize detailed maps, advanced tracking techniques, and rune-based navigation.
+- Utilize detailed maps, advanced tracking techniques, and expert navigation.
 - Train merchants, travelers, and adventurers in safe traversal techniques.
 - Work with researchers to predict and manipulate magical travel routes.